FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 ###  Identifier type

-It will be a really simple one:
+This will be a really simple one:
-It has to output Datatype::Data, and it will do it by just taking as an input current token, and if it is unsigned. than we take value of the current token as name.
+It has to output Datatype::Data, and it will do it by just taking, current token as an name, and a boolean saying weather it is unsigned or not.

-That simple!
-But than we need to check if our data isn't wrapped in pointers, so we need to be wrap our data in a DataType::Pointer for each token with kind 'star'.
+But then we need to check if our data isn't wrapped in pointers, so we need to be wrap our data in a DataType::Pointer for each token of kind 'star'.

 <details>
 <summary> ⚠️ Implementation </summary>